SEO and Content Consultant at Distilled / Brainlabs

 I started as Content Marketing Manager on the SEO team at lastminute.com in 2014.
 After a year, I was promoted to Head of Editorial, managing a team of copywriters based in the UK, Spain and Italy.
 My role involved setting guidelines around the brand style and tone of voice, and coming up with strategies and ideas to drive traffic towards the blogs and content pages.

 On my watch, the lastminute.com blog went from a couple of thousand views per month to well over 100,000 visitors per month via organic search – regularly outranking Time Out, the Evening Standard for high volume terms like ‘things to do in London’.

-Blogs and Online communities at the BBC and CBBC
+Editing blogs and managing online communities at the BBC

 I spent several years working at the BBC.
 My time started off as a production assistant on Watchdog, before moving into the online side of broadcasting.